-Theme Class number of times Description 4 The purpose and role of geoinformatics, and the techniques related to Introduction 1 geoinformatics are introduced.
-CIE 7 The student will understand how to represent geographic information and the GIS 1 geographic information system.
-Digital 4 The student will understand (1) interior orientation, (2) exterior orientation, (3) photogrammetry colinearity condition, and (4) coplanarity condition, and (5) epipolar line.
+Theme Class number of times Description Introduction 1 The purpose and role of geoinformatics, and the techniques related to miroduction 1 geoinformatics are introduced.
+GIS 7 The student will understand how to represent geographic information and the GIS geographic information system.
+Digital 4 The student will understand (1) interior orientation, (2) exterior orientation, (3) photogrammetry 4 colinearity condition, and (4) coplanarity condition, and (5) epipolar line.
 The student will understand (1) visible and reflective infrared remote sensing, Remote sensing 3 (2) thermal remote sensing, (3) microwave remote sensing, and (4) LiDAR (Light Detection and Ranging).

-[Textbook] Handout will be provided if necessary.
+【Textbook】 Handout will be provided if necessary.